Crispy Roasted Pork Belly- "THỊT HEO QUAY" Air Fryer Recipe Method

 7. Transfer pork belly (skin side up) onto a foil lined pyrex pan that is almost the same size as the pork belly.

-8. Score the pork belly skin a few times in a hatch mark pattern, just barely slicing into the skin.
-Or prick pork belly skin with a needle or sharp tenderizer (sharp paring knife or meat pricking tenderizer) and make sure you break into the skin but not too deep into the fat layer.
+8. Score the pork belly skin by poking small holes into the skin with a small pairing knife (or use a needle or sharp tenderizer) and make sure you break into the skin but not too deep into the fat layer.

 AIR FRYER DIRECTIONS

-1. Sprinkle about over 2-4 tbs coarse sea salt on top generously so you have nice salt crust layer on top of the pork belly skin.
-You want a nice layer of salt, don’t worry you’ll remove this salt layer off later.
+1. Sprinkle a nice layer of sea salt or kosher salt on top generously so you have nice salt crust layer on top of the pork belly skin.
+You want a nice layer of salt, pack down on it so you have a nice salt crust, don’t worry you’ll remove this salt layer off later and it won’t make the pork taste salty.

-2. Place foil wrapped pork belly and place into air fryer for 20 min- at 300 degrees on “air fry” mode.
+2. Place foil wrapped pork belly and place into air fryer for 20 min at 300 degrees on “air fry” mode.
 Wipe off salt layer.
 Brush pork belly skin with sesame oil.
-Then air fry again for about 5-10 minutes at 400-450F until skin is crispy and bubbly (careful not to let skin burn, mine took about 6 min at 450F for that perfect crisp).
+Then air fry again for about 5-10 minutes at 400-450F until skin is crispy and bubbly (careful not to let skin burn, mine took about 6 min at 450F for that perfect crisp but it depends on how big your pork belly slab is).
 Meat is done at 145F in the thickest part of the pork meat.

 FINISHING